The Difference Between Full-Frame vs APS-C Cameras

 An image without an alt, whoops

-Full-frame and APS-C formats indicate the sensor's physical dimensions, entirely different from pixel count.
-A full-frame sensor has 36mm by 24mm in size based on the traditional 35mm film format.
+Full-frame and APS-C formats indicate the sensor's physical dimensions, which differ entirely from the pixel count.
+A full-frame sensor is 36mm by 24mm in size based on the traditional 35mm film format.
 An APS-C sensor is 1.5 times smaller, 25.1mm by 16.7mm, and named after the Advanced Photo System type-C film format, hence its abbreviation.

 35mm film has historically been the more popular format due to its near-perfect size for capturing almost anything under the radar.
 In the analog world, it's much easier to carry a 35mm camera than a medium or large format camera, no?
-While more compact, they're seemingly large enough to produce high-quality photos making them a highly desirable piece for professional and amateur photographers alike.
+While more compact, they're seemingly large enough to produce high-quality photos, making them highly desirable for professional and amateur photographers alike.

 This term – full-frame – was defined in contrast to more minor, or APS-C, camera sensors.
-A full-frame lens is roughly equivalent to a 35mm film frame, while an APS-C sensor is slightly smaller.
-When you mount a full-frame lens on a camera with an APS-C sensor, you will get a crop factor; your camera's APS-C-size sensor magnifies the scene to produce an image that will match the lens's full-frame image circle.
+When you mount a full-frame lens on a camera with an APS-C sensor, you will get a crop factor; your camera's APS-C-size sensor magnifies the scene to produce an image matching the lens's full-frame image circle.

-The effect is that a 50mm full-frame lens mounted on an APS-C body with a 1.5x crop factor will capture a field-of-view that is the same as a 75mm on a full-frame body.
+The effect is that a 50mm full-frame lens mounted on an APS-C body with a 1.5x crop factor will capture a field of view that is the same as that of a 75mm on a full-frame body.

 The "Crop Factor"

-APS-C cameras are often known for the effect created by its smaller sensor.
+APS-C cameras are often known for the effect created by their smaller sensors.
 When you shoot with an APS-C camera, the field of view changes, thus making the impression of a cropped image.
-For example, if you photograph a subject at 100mm on a full-frame vs. crop (APS-C) camera, the camera will look tighter due to the smaller sensor capturing a smaller portion of the scene.
+For example, if you photograph a subject at 100mm on a full-frame vs. crop (APS-C) camera, the image will look tighter due to the smaller sensor capturing a smaller portion of the scene.

 However, it's important to note that the focal length of your lens doesn't experience any fundamental shift, nor does the depth of field change.
 The only actual altar is a field of view, making your lenses appear longer.